-Skincare acids and retinol are great, they resurface and renew the skin — revealing the brighter, firmer and plumper skin underneath.
+Active skincare ingredients like acids and retinoids are great – they resurface and renew the skin, revealing the brighter, firmer, and plumper skin underneath.
 They can address skin concerns ranging from hyper-pigmentation and uneven skintone, to breakouts, rough skin texture, and early skins of skin aging.
-But if you’ve ever overdone it with AHAs and BHAs like glycolic and salicylic acids, you’ll know that there are some less than desirable side effects… Things like skin-peeling, redness and increased sensitivity, are common occurences if you’ve been using acids too frequently or if you’ve layered multiple ingredients together.
+But if you’ve ever overdone it with AHAs and BHAs like glycolic, lactic, and salicylic acids, you’ll know that there are some less than desirable side effects… Things like skin-peeling, redness and increased sensitivity, are common occurences if you’ve been using acids too frequently or if you’ve layered multiple ingredients together.
 Guilty?
 Here’s how to soothe and repair your skin.

-What are the side-effects of using too much retinol or combining too many exfoliating acids?
+What are the side effects of using too much or combining too many exfoliating acids?

-When you first start to use retinols or AHAs (like glycolic and lactic acid) a certain amount of skin peeling is normal and to be expected.
-This is essentially your dull, dead and surface skin cells shedding away — to reveal the brighter skin underneath.
+When you first start to use AHAs and BHAs (like glycolic and salicylic acids) a certain amount of skin shedding is normal and to be expected.
+This is essentially your dull, dead, and surface skin cells shedding away — to reveal the brighter skin underneath.

 However, if your skin is red, irritated and sore, this is a sign of a damaged skin barrier, which can lead to increased sensitivity, moisture loss, inflammation, and breakouts.
 Likewise, if this lasts for longer than a couple of weeks, it’s definitely an indication that you’re overdoing things.
 It might be time to step away from the acids and soothe your skin back to health with the help of some skin healing ingredients.

 What ingredients should you look out for?

 If your skin is irritated, avoid harsh, exfoliating cleansers and instead start your routine with a gentle, soothing face wash.
 Look for for cream, milk, and (non-foaming) gel formulas, and incgredients like cica, aloe, squalane, and oat.
-Whether you have dry, oily or acne-prone skin, it’s important to make sure you’re thoroughly cleansing the skin, without stripping or causing further irritation.
+Whether you have dry, oily or acne-prone skin, it’s important to make sure you’re thoroughly cleansing the skin, removing makeup without stripping or causing further irritation.

-Moisturising is key to rehydrating the skin, and providing an extra layer of protection to act as a barrier to outside environmental aggressors and pollutants.
+Moisturising is key to rehydrating the skin, and provides an extra layer of protection to act as a barrier to outside environmental aggressors and pollutants.
 A hydrating mist should be the first step in your routine after cleansing, and it’s also a great way to soothe sore skin throughout the day.
 Follow it immediately with a hydrating serum, cream, then an oil or balm.